 One of the most common causes of delay involves medical treatment that is still in progress.

-When an injury claim is filed, insurance companies often wait until medical care stabilizes or reaches a point of “maximum medical improvement” before fully evaluating damages.
+When an injury claim is filed, insurance companies often wait until medical care stabilizes or reaches a point of “a stable point where documentation is sufficiently complete for evaluation” before fully evaluating damages.
 This is because:

 -